Manhattan Project: Military Policy Committee

 On 19 September, Groves went to Donald Nelson, the chairman of the War Production Board, and asked for broad authority to issue a AAA rating whenever it was required.
 Nelson initially balked but quickly caved in when Groves threatened to go to the President.
 Groves promised not to use the AAA rating unless it was necessary.
 It soon transpired that for the routine requirements of the project the AAA rating was too high but the AA-3 rating was too low.
 After a long campaign, Groves finally received AA-1 authority on 1 July 1944.
 According to Groves, "In Washington you became aware of the importance of top priority.
 Most everything proposed in the Roosevelt administration would have top priority.
 That would last for about a week or two and then something else would get top priority".

 One of Groves' early problems was to find a director for Project Y, the group that would design and build the bomb.
-The obvious choice was one of the three laboratory heads, Urey, Lawrence, or Compton, but they could not be spared.
+The obvious choice was one of the three laboratory heads, Urey, Lawrence, or Arthur Compton, but they could not be spared.
 Compton recommended Oppenheimer, who was already intimately familiar with the bomb design concepts.
 However, Oppenheimer had little administrative experience, and, unlike Urey, Lawrence, and Compton, had not won a Nobel Prize, which many scientists felt that the head of such an important laboratory should have.
-There were also concerns about Oppenheimer's security status, as many of his associates were communists, including his wife, Kitty (Katherine Oppenheimer); his girlfriend, Jean Tatlock; and his brother, Frank Oppenheimer.
-A long conversation on a train in October 1942 convinced Groves and Nichols that Oppenheimer thoroughly understood the issues involved in setting up a laboratory in a remote area and should be appointed as its director.
-Groves personally waived the security requirements and issued Oppenheimer a clearance on 20 July 1943.
+There were also concerns about Oppenheimer's security status, as many of his associates were communists, including his wife, Kitty; his girlfriend, Jean Tatlock; and his brother, Frank.
+A long conversation in October 1942 convinced Groves and Nichols that Oppenheimer thoroughly understood the issues involved in setting up a laboratory in a remote area and should be appointed as its director.
+Groves personally waived the security requirements and issued Oppenheimer's clearance on 20 July 1943.